xapple/forest_puller/NOTES.md

 * Possibly convert the m^3 into net CO2 emission in tons for faostat, ipcc, hpffre.
 Strategy for converting volume into tons of carbon:

-  - See demand_to_dist in dist_maker
+  - See demand_to_dist in dist_maker.

   - To go from over to under: 0.88 conversion factor.
 See UNEC.

   - See https://www.unece.org/fileadmin/DAM/timber/publications/DP-49.pdf

-  - Tons of dry matter are converted to tons of carbon by applying a 0.5 conversion factor
+  - Tons of dry matter are converted to tons of carbon by applying a 0.5 conversion factor.

     - First get the proportion of species from each country from either FAOSTAT or SOEF.
 Not sure yet.